flogh/cypress-angular-nestjs-code-coverage-fullstack/readme.md

 }
 ```

-> You can now restart ng serve, nest start, open cypress and re-run the basic.spec.ts test to regenerate the coverage folder which would now contain both angular and nestjs code coverage
+> You can now start ng serve, nest start:coverage, open cypress and re-run the basic.spec.ts test to regenerate the coverage folder which would now contain both angular and nestjs code coverage

 ## That's it !